brunomaga/brunomaga.github.io/assets/GPT-lite-cpp/README.md

-Code for the post [Building a GPT model in C++ LibTorch, and benchmarking against PyTorch and TorchScript](https://brunomaga.github.io/GPT-lite-cpp).
+Support material for the post [Building a GPT model in C++ LibTorch, and benchmarking against PyTorch and TorchScript](https://brunomaga.github.io/GPT-lite-cpp).

 # How to: